DanielEstrada1/Switch-Script-Controller/README.md

     ```
 3. Download Avrdude and Atemel GNU toolchain

-    Download Avrdude for windows from this [github](https://github.com/mariusgreuel/avrdude/releases) as well as the AVR 8-Bit Toolchain (Windows) from Atmel's website [here](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio/gcc-compilers).
+    Download Avrdude for Windows from this [github](https://github.com/mariusgreuel/avrdude/releases) as well as the AVR 8-Bit Toolchain (Windows) from Atmel's website [here](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio/gcc-compilers).
     After unzipping both of these files we will then move them to the C:\Program Files folder.
 Make sure that you move the folder within the avr8-gnu-toolchain-3.7.... folder you downloaded from Atmel.
 I took the time to rename this long file to avr8-gnu-toolchain.
 4. Updating Environment Variables to include paths to AVRDUDE and Atmel tool chain